thebytearray/wireling/docs/Quick-Start.md

 ## Step 1: Create Notification Channel

 WGAndroidLib uses a foreground service that requires a notification channel.
-Create it in your `Application` class:
+Create it in your `Application` class.

-### Kotlin
+You can use the default channel constants or define your own custom channel.

+### Option A: Using Default Constants

+**Kotlin:**

 ```kotlin
 import android.app.Application